 18 Blue bead with white dot and red in center.
 Anglo-Saxon, 410 – 800 AD.
 This is Guido’s type 6xiii, found in Cambridgeshire, Kent, Hampshire, Norfolk and Suffolk (Guido 1999, 273 and pl.
 5).
 Also based on artifact # LIN-300AC3 (Portable Antiquities Scheme, UK).

 19 Beads with spiral designs.
 Celtic, Eastern European; Iron Age through 700AD.
-Note: period colors for these are blue, yellow, and white.
+Note: period colors for these are blue, green, yellow, and white.
 This kind of bead is found in North Scotland and in 5th-6th century Irish contexts, as well as Early Iron Age sites in Slovenia.
 (Guido 1978:85, Wood-Martin 1886:123; Peabody Museum – Artifact 40-77-40 13263)

 20 Swirly opaque blue and white barrel-shaped bead with red/yellow dots.
 Roman, Saxon; 500AD – 1100AD.
 Specific date of this piece is unknown, but it could have been produced at any time between the Iron Age and the Saxon period, with the Roman period or thereafter being more likely.
 Based on artifact # SUSS-B853D4 (Portable Antiquities Scheme, UK)

 21 Black bead with red & white twist and red/white dots.
 Norse, c800-1000 AD.
 Based on a pattern in Johan Callmer’s work.